 In 2020, Grail members voted to accept the following Social Justice Policies in accordance with its vision and mission statements, to encourage members and non-members to take action towards achieving The Grail’s mission goals.

-We are currently hiring for our Summer Crew for 2022!
-This summer we are focusing on student led education, and helping young women find their voices.
-Some changes this summer include weekly themes, once a week education hours, and an earlier starting date in May.
+We focus on student led education and helping young women find their voices and embrace their untapped capabilities.
+Including weekly themes, once a week education hours, and an earlier starting date in mid-May.

-We are looking for young women ages 14-22 who have a financial need.
-Those interested will be hired as contractors at $15/hour, and will be able to decide what days and hours they would like to come in each week.
-Work will mostly be outdoors helping maintain gardens, weed trails, install bird feeders, etc., but there will also be some office work and art collections as they come up and help is needed.
+Young women ages 15-22 who have a financial need are hired as contractors at $15/hour, and can decide what days and hours they prefer to work each week.
+Usually the focus is on outdoor tasks such as, maintain gardens, weed trails, maintain bird feeders, etc..
+This can also include some office work, event staffing, and archival/art collections help as it is needed.

 Taking a Stand